Shchepetov/EIP-4337-Alt-Mempool/README.md

 Account, or Paymaster, whose bytecode is on the blacklist, are rejected.
 Smart contract bytecode can be added to the blacklist manually using a special command or the bytecode is added automatically during UserOp verification when added to the mempool.
-Adding bytecode to the blacklist removes all UserOps that have already been added to the mempool if the bytecode used in them is added to the blacklist.
+When a bytecode is added to the blacklist, any UserOps using that bytecode which have already been added to the mempool will be removed.

 ⛓️ **Zero tolerance** - Within the pool, only one UserOp that uses the same bytecode, not on the white list, can be present simultaneously.
 The stake